Zip Goes a Million: Productions

 Zip Goes a Million began its pre-London tryout at the Hippodrome, Coventry, on 4 September 1951.
 The production was directed by Charles Hickman, with choreography by Pauline Grant.
 The production nearly did not open, as Perry had not "paid her 'Equity premium for foreign performers' (she belonged to the Variety Artistes' Federation, which she felt was sufficient) and all the actors were called out on strike by Equity."
 Maschwitz paid the fee himself after a court hearing, and the musical began its run.
 Another tryout took place from 17 September to 16 October 1951 at the Palace Theatre in Manchester, where the musical was trimmed and several musical numbers were cut.

 Zip then opened in the West End at the Palace Theatre, London, on 20 October 1951, where it was heralded as "a first-rate musical and a sturdy rival for any importation from across the sea."
 Six months into the run, however, Formby suffered a heart attack and was forced to withdraw from the production.
 He was replaced by comedian Reg Dixon, who remained with Zip Goes a Million until it closed after 544 performances on 7 February 1953.
 An abridged cast recording with Dixon was released in 1953 as Zip Goes a Million: A Musical Extravagance.

 After the West End run, two touring companies were formed; one with Dixon as Percy and Pamela Charles as Sally (1953) and another with Charlie Chester starring as Percy (1954).

-The Australian production, presented by Tivoli Theatre Circuit opened at the Tivoli Theatre, Sydney on 17 April 1954.
+The Australian production, presented by Tivoli Theatre Circuit, opened at the Tivoli Theatre, Sydney on 17 April 1954.
 British comedian Roy Barbour starred as Percy, alongside Nina Cooke as Sally, Tony Fontane as Buddy, Kerry Vaughn as Paula Van Norden, and Margaret Brown as Lilac.
 The Melbourne season opened on 30 October 1954 at the Tivoli Theatre, Melbourne.
 At the time, the lavish costumes for Zip were the most expensive of any show ever brought to Australia.

 Beginning in April 2001, the Theatre Museum in London staged a revival of Zip, playing for a limited run until May 2001.
 The cast starred Gavin Lee as Percy and Zoe Curlett as Sally.
-The cast recording of this production, Zip Goes A Million (Original London Cast Recording), is the first full recording of the score.
+The cast recording of this production, Zip Goes A Million (Original London Cast Recording), was the first full recording of the score.